SasView/documents/Sasview Roadmap.md

 * begin work on architecture manual
 * Finish work on advanced model fitting tutorial
 * Finish work on writing custom models tutorial
-* Start work on at least one more tutorial as appropriate
+* Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Create more video tutorials.
 * Begin use case and design on Web interface (with possible smartphone app feature) * initial version can have minimal features but would be useful for demos?